Add a NAT rule

 You can create loopback and reflexive rules for destination NAT rules.
 They are created, using the original NAT rule ID and name.
 Changing the original NAT rule settings later doesn’t change loopback and reflexive rule settings.

-Select Health check to enforce server failover.
+Select Health check to send requests only to the live servers and enforce server failover.
 Specify the probe interval, response time-out and the number of retries after which to deactivate the host.

 Health check is enforced by default for First alive NAT method.